Friso-Hollandic Wars: Unrest in Oostergo

-The campaign of 1399
+Campaign of 1399

 In April a new insurrection broke out in Achtkarspelen, and while William of Ostrevant scrambled to get his army across the Zuiderzee to meet this new threat, the message reached him that the Frisians were besieging the city of Dokkum, a stronghold of major importance to the Hollanders in the north of Oostergo, not far from Achtkarspelen.
 Once across the water, in Staveren, news reached him of major set-back: Widzel tom Brok had been killed in his fight against the Saterlandic Frisians.
 This meant Holland had lost its most powerful ally in the Frisian territories, one who had probably been meant to attack Groningen from the east.

 While he himself waited for reinforcements from Holland, William of Ostrevant sent Gerard of Heemskerk, Lord of Oosthuizen around the coast of Westergo and Oostergo to reinforce the garrison of Dokkum.
 On 28 May, William of Ostrevant set out from Staveren with his main force.
 He crossed overland to the village of Holwerd, on the north coast, close to Dokkum, where the Frisians made an abortive attack on his camp.
 On the next day (2 June) he relieved Dokkum, after which he built a fortress at Ter Luine, east of the city, on the southern bank of the Dokkumerdiep, which connected Dokkum to the sea.

 At Ter Luine, the Hollanders had to repel several Frisian attacks.
 Furthermore, they burned down the village of Kollum, which lay directly south of their position, around 16 June.
 On 20 or 21 June they gained a resounding victory over the Frisians, although what exactly happened, is unknown.

 Meanwhile, the Hollandic army building a fortress at Ter Luine had the city of Groningen worried.
 In the first week of June the city asked the bishop of Utrecht and the IJssel cities of Deventer, Kampen, and Zwolle for military assistance.
-Furthermore, Groningen allied itself with the Schieringers in Hunsingo, Fivelgo and Oldambt, who were afraid they would be driven from their lands if the Hollanders - and with them the Vetkopers - won the day.
+Furthermore, Groningen allied itself with the Schieringers in Hunsingo, Fivelgo and Oldambt, who were afraid they would be driven from their lands if the Hollanders – and with them the Vetkopers – won the day.